 The name Pharisees occurs 101 times in the New Testament; see full concordance.

 After the Temple was destroyed in 70 AD, the Sadducaic movement came to a gurgling end.
 Its existence had been firmly associated to the Temple's monetary revenue and philosophically it was overwhelmed by the similar but much more sophisticated Epicureans.
-The Pharisees, on the other hand, strenuously endeavored to adapt to a Jewish world without a central Temple, and most probably in the fires of their debates, the gospel genre saw the light (the gospels, in case you were wondering, are literary commentaries on the first centuries BC and AD, and arguably the most complex works of literary art ever produced).
+The Pharisees, on the other hand, strenuously endeavored to adapt to a Jewish world without a central Temple, and most probably in the fires of their debates, the gospel genre saw the light (the gospels, in case you were wondering, are literary commentaries on the period covering the last century BC to the first AD, and arguably the most complex works of literary art ever produced).

 The New Testament agrees with Josephus in its grim observation that "the Jews" (or more elaborate: the liberative Zealots who were not kept in check by the Pharisaic and Sadducaic elite) caused the destruction of the Temple.
 The evangelists obviously associated the destruction of the Temple to the crucifixion of Jesus, and the two "murderers" who were crucified along side him quite clearly represent the Pharisees (the contrite one, who would resurrect together with the Lord — Luke 23:43) and the Sadducees (the doomed mocker).